SocketCluster/sc-codec-min-bin/README.md

 worker.scServer.setCodecEngine(scCodecMinBin);
 ```

-On the client-side, you can either include the 'sc-codec-min-bin' module using
+On the client-side, you can either include the `sc-codec-min-bin` module using
 your favorite bundler such as Browserify or Webpack or you can include the `sc-codec-min-bin.js`
 file using a script tag; this will expose the `scCodecMinBin` object globally.
 To use it, you just need to add it on connect: